 What does sentenced mean?

 After a conviction in criminal (as opposed to civil) proceedings, sentencing is next.
-When sentenced, the convicted criminal is issued a formal judgment that usually pronounces the punishment.
-The convict can appeal the sentence, but a sentence usually takes effect while appeals occur.
+When sentenced, the convicted criminal is issued a formal judgment that usually pronounces the punishment, which often includes time in prison or fines.